federgraph/SudokuHelper/SH02/HelpText.md

 For 12x12 and 16x16 Sudokus the letters A to G will set the values 10 to 16, these characters are not case-sensitive.

-### How to toggle the Even-Values-Only cell state with keyboard

-For Gosu-type Sudokus **spacebar** should toggle the active cell's *even values only* state.

-### Setting candidates with keyboard
+### Setting values and candidates with mouse

+First make sure to set the click mode with of the yellow frame buttons, then click on one of the numbered buttons to SELECT the value, followed by a click on a cell in the grid to PLACE the value.

+Value 0 will clear the cell.

 Only empty cells can have candidates.

-To set a candidate, hold down the Alt key while typing.
-To remove a candidate use the Ctrl key instead.

-### Setting cell values with mouse or touch

-Use the left mouse button.
-First click on one of the numbered buttons to *select* the value, then click on a cell in the grid to *place* the value.

-Using 0 as value should clear the cell.

-### Setting candidates with mouse

-This is a bit complicated:
-- make sure the correct value is selected,
-- make sure the appropriate *mode of operation* is set,
+To set candidates with the left mouse button make sure the SetCandidates click mode is selected.
-- then click on an empty cell with the right mouse button.

-Right mouse button clicks should work together with the modifier keys Alt (set a candidate) and Ctrl (remove a candidate).
+On the desktop you can alternatively make use of the right mouse button, it should work together with modifier keys Alt (set candidate) or Ctrl (remove candidate).

-The currently active mode should be reflected in the buttons visual appearance (see upper right corner of button).
+This should work independent of the selected click mode.

-### Toggle Gosu cell state with mouse
+### How to toggle Gosu cell state

+- If keyboard is available use Spacebar to toggle the state.
+- Or use TG button on the button frame to toggle the state of the active cell.
-Right click a cell, but make sure the *ToggleGosu* mode is active.
+- Or use left mouse button, when *ToggleGosu* click mode is active.
-There should be buttons to set the mode, including this mode.
-Look for the TG button,
-the top-right corner of which should indicate that the mode is active.

-## Sudoku actions
+## Sudoku commands

 These commands affect the whole Sudoku, not just a single cell.